Dallas Naturalization and Citizenship Attorney

 Becoming a U.S. citizen is likely one of the most important decisions in an immigrant's life.
 Green card holders are eligible to apply for U.S. Citizenship via naturalization once they have been lawful permanent residents for at least the past 5 years (3 years if married to a U.S. Citizen).

-What are the advantages of becoming a U.S. Citizen?
+What are the Advantages of Becoming a U.S. Citizen?

 As a U.S. permanent resident, you have most of the rights of U.S. citizens.
-However, Citizenship offers new rights and privileges: the right to vote, serve on a jury, travel with a U.S. passport, bring family members to the U.S., apply for federal jobs, become eligible for federal grants and scholarships, obtain government benefits among others.
+However, Citizenship offers new rights and privileges: the right to vote, serve on a jury, travel with a U.S. passport, bring family members to the U.S., apply for federal jobs, become eligible for federal grants and scholarships, and obtain government benefits, among others.

 Eligibility Requirements for Naturalization in the U.S.